 Although the White Sox remained competitive in the early 1960s, they did not return to the World Series under Lopez’ tutelage.
 Managing pennant races for 15 consecutive summers took their toll on his well-being.
 Managing was no longer fun for a man in his fifties who spent many late nights pacing the clubhouse floor due to an insomniac condition.
 Not even Lopez’ gin rummy marathons with broadcaster Bob Elson were enough to lift his spirits.
 As was reported in Time, the insecurity of having never won a World Series “kept him melancholy.”
 Few were aware of his stomach condition, let alone its severity, which prevented him from digesting fruit or vegetables and forced him to drink milk – a beverage he detested.
 After leading the Sox to a 95-67 record in 1965, good for another second-place finish, Lopez’ illness forced him to step down as manager in favor of Eddie Stanky.

 While the White Sox prospered initially under Stanky, they floundered in 1968.
-Mired in eighth place on July 11, the Sox fired Stanky; as Lopez was healthy enough to return to work, he was hired to his second tour of duty with the Sox.
+Mired in ninth place on July 11, the Sox fired Stanky; as Lopez was healthy enough to return to work, he was hired to his second tour of duty with the Sox.
 Although the Pale Hose won 21 and lost 26 under Lopez, it was not enough to salvage the season.
 The 1968 Chicago White Sox went 67-95, finishing 36 games behind Detroit tied for eighth place.

 The White Sox began the 1969 season with promise as Carlos May belted two home runs in a 5-2 victory in the home opener against the expansion Kansas City Royals.
 However, the early season heroics were a false hope.
 A respectable record of 8-9 through May 2 was not enough to prevent Lopez’ insomnia from returning.
 As he told Hal Bodley decades later, “That’s when I knew it was time to get out.”
 Announcing his retirement to coaches Berres, Gutteridge, Kerby Farrell, and Johnny Cooney, Lopez wanted “one of you four to take over from me.”
 Gutteridge reluctantly accepted.
 Dressed in one of his trademark suits, Lopez returned to Comiskey Park in 1970 to watch an Opening Day loss to Minnesota before departing the Chicago sports scene for good.